dispositiontools/craft-fieldfeed/README.md

 # Field Feed

-Keeps track of a fields value and who changed it along with a note
+Keeps track of a fields value and use hooks to set actions when a field change from something to something else.

 ## Requirements